 To help you troubleshoot a problem, your computer has four lights labeled "1," "2," "3," and "4" on the front.
-The lights can be off or green.
+The lights can be "off" or green.
 When the computer starts normally, the lights flash.
-After the computer starts, all four lights display solid green briefly and then turn off to indicate normal operation.
-If the computer malfunctions, the pattern of the lights identify the problem.
+If the computer malfunctions, the pattern of the lights and also that of the power button help to identify the problem.
+These lights also indicate sleep states.